ddollar/heroku-anvil/README.md

      SOURCE will default to "."

      -b, --buildpack URL  # use a custom buildpack
-     -e, --runtime-env    # use an app's runtime environment during build -p, --pipeline       # pipe compile output to stderr and only put the slug url on stdout -r, --release        # release the slug to an app
+     -p, --pipeline       # pipe compile output to stderr and only put the slug url on stdout -r, --release        # release the slug to an app